ControlThings-io/ctui/README.md

 Of course you can configure you app in a number of different ways by modifying your app's attributes or by adding your own custom commands.
 Check out the `examples` folder to walk you through some of these.
 For more complex examples how to use ctui, check out the various ControlThings Tools, most of which use ctui.
 You can find these at https://github.com/ControlThingsTools.

+# Developing

+To set up a development environment for ctui, run:

+    pipenv install --dev -e .

 # Platform Independence

-Python 3.5+ and all dependencies are available for all major operating systems.
+Python 3.6+ and all dependencies are available for all major operating systems.
 It is primarily developed on MacOS and Linux, but should work in Windows as well.

 # Author